AlexTaguchi/nlp-notes/README.md

 ### Embedding
 Embedding is the process of converting a token into a fixed length numerical vector.
 Nearly all NLP tasks can be broken down into a two-step process of [1] token embedding with an unsupervised NLP model pre-trained on a database of sequences, and [2] supervised learning to learn the task at hand.

-- Word2Vec and GloVe: The NLP community quickly realized it was better to pre-train embeddings with unsupervised learning on large text databases, as opposed to learning them on the fly during a supervised learning task on what was frequently a small dataset.
+- **Word2Vec and GloVe**: The NLP community quickly realized it was better to pre-train embeddings with unsupervised learning on large text databases, as opposed to learning them on the fly during a supervised learning task on what was frequently a small dataset.
 By training unsupervised models on a large corpus of text, models such as Word2Vec and GloVe learned useful word embeddings for a variety of NLP tasks.

-- ELMo: Word2Vec and GloVe learn one numerical embeddings for each word.
+- **ELMo**: Word2Vec and GloVe learn one numerical embeddings for each word.
 The shortcoming of this approach is that the token embedding should depend on the context!
 For example, the word "bass" should have very different embeddings for the sentences "I caught a bass" and "turn up the bass".

   ELMo is an unsupervised multi-layered LSTM trained to predict the next token in a sequence: